Kapsule98/DatacStructures-and-Algorithms/README.md

 Q8) Print Spiral traversal of Binary tree<br>
 Q9) Modify each node such that it contains sum of all nodes in left subtree<br>
 Q10) Print Vertical traversal of tree (left to right)<br>
+Q11) Print Diameter of a given tree<br>
+Q12) Find number of turns required to reach from one given node to another given node<br>